midarrlabs/midarr-server/README.md

 #### What is this?

 `Midarr` in its' current form, is a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
-It relies on the integration with these services to serve your **MP4** format media untouched and unscathed.
+It relies on the integration with these services to serve your **H.264** codec media untouched and unscathed.

 While more fully fledged media server options already exist, `Midarr` simply compliments as a lightweight alternative.